 - a.
-Direct Services shall be billed to the CAC at the rate of \$123.50 per hour and shall be paid by funding from the CACI. - b.
-The Children's Advocacy Center will pay the Crisis Intervention Counselor for one noshow appointment per referred client/family.
+Direct Services shall be billed to the CAC at the rate of \$130.00 per hour and shall be paid by funding from grants listed in 4c. - b.
+The Children's Advocacy Center will pay the Crisis Intervention Counseling entity for one no-show appointment per referred client/family.
 A no-show is defined as cancellation with less than 24 hours' advance notice.
 The Children's Advocacy Center will not be liable for payment for sessions which are cancelled with adequate notice.
-Requests for payment for no-show appointments are to be detailed on the Counseling Services Invoice described in sub-section d. below.
-Payment for no-show appointments shall be paid by funding from the CACI. - c.
-Attendance at Multidisciplinary Team Case Review Meetings and other staffings shall be billed to the CAC at the rate of \$80 per hour and shall be paid by funding from the CACI.
+Requests for payment for no-show appointments are to be detailed on the Counseling

+Services Invoice described in sub-section d. below.
+Payment for no-show appointments shall be paid by funding from the grants listed in 4c.

-d.
-By the tenth (10th) of each month, the Crisis Intervention Counselor shall submit to the Executive Director a Counseling Services Invoice detailing Direct Services and other charges, including attendance at Multidisciplinary Team Case Review Meetings and other staffings, for the previous month.
-At a minimum, the Counseling Services Invoice shall specify the names of clients receiving services, the dates and times those services were provided, the total hours of Direct Services provided during the reporting month, and the dates, times, and number of hours of MDT Case Review Meetings and other staffings attended by the Crisis Intervention Counselor.
-The CAC shall remit payment to the Crisis Intervention Counselor within 30 days of receipt of the Counseling Services Invoice.
+- c.
+Attendance at Multidisciplinary Team Case Review Meetings and other staffings shall be billed to the CAC at the rate of \$85 per hour and shall be paid by funding from the grants listed in 4c. - d.
+By the seventh (7th) of each month, the Crisis Intervention Counseling Entity shall submit to the Executive Director a Counseling Services Invoice detailing Direct Services and other charges, including attendance at Multidisciplinary Team Case Review Meetings and other staffings, for the previous month.
+At a minimum, the Counseling Services Invoice shall specify the names of clients receiving services and the counselor providing counseling services, the dates and times those services were provided, the total hours of Direct Services provided during the reporting month, and the dates, times, and number of hours of MDT Case Review Meetings and other staffings attended by the Crisis Intervention Counselor(s).
+The CAC shall remit payment to the Crisis Intervention Counseling entity within 30 days of receipt of the Counseling Services Invoice.